SAP-samples/teched2025-DA260/exercises/ex7/README.md

-# Exercise 7 - Replicate Local Tables from SAP Datasphere to Google Big Query (GBQ) with Replication Flows
+# Exercise 7 - Replicate Local Tables from SAP Datasphere to Google BigQuery (GBQ) with Replication Flows

 This exercise involves creating a Replication Flow that reads data from SAP Datasphere local tables and replicates this data into Google BigQuery (GBQ).
-This process involves modelling of a replication flow and configuring it to consume a pre-existing GBQ connection and pick the required source objects to replicate them into new target tables in Google BigQuery.
+This process involves modeling of a replication flow and configuring it to consume a pre-existing GBQ connection and selecting the required source objects to replicate them into new target tables in Google BigQuery.

 The Task is to load the SAP Datasphere local table for:
 - BusinessPartnersOpenSQL